Blondie’s Debbie Harry Shares Shocking Story About David Bowie And Not Everyone Is Laughing

 “In our day, women were conditioned to accept a lot of bad behavior from men and think it’s normal,” he said.

-Debbie Harry’s book, Face It, is in stores Oct.
-1.
+Debbie Harry’s book, Face It, will drop in stores on October 1.